prymitive/karma/README.md

 ## Demo

-[Online demo](https://karma-demo.herokuapp.com/) is running latest main branch or PR branch version.
+[Online demo](https://demo.karma-dashboard.io/) is running latest main branch.
 It might include features that are experimental and not yet ready to be included.

 ## Release notes